Bernd Rosemeyer: Career

-His marriage to Beinhorn added even more celebrity hype.
+Rosemeyer's marriage to Beinhorn added even more celebrity hype.
 It also made it possible for him to learn to fly a private plane.
 Before a testing session, he once used a now-defunct airfield next to the Flugplatz section of the Nürburgring as a landing strip, and rolled his plane to the pits via the race track - in the opposite direction.

 His son Bernd Jr. was born in November 1937, only ten weeks before his death.

 Rosemeyer considered 13 to be his lucky number.
 He was married on 13 July 1936.
 13 days later he won the German Grand Prix at the Nürburgring.
 His last Nürburgring victory came on 13 June 1937.
 His last race victory came at his 13th start of the 1937 season at Donington Park.